HomeArticles

 • High demands on cleanliness and process control

 Even small amounts of contamination can lead to porosity, embrittlement and weld defects.
-The gases must be extremely clean, and surfaces must be free of oils, oxides or other contaminants.
+Gases must be extremely clean, and surfaces must be free of oils, oxides or other contaminants.

 • Limited process choices